rachelrgilbert/OSDR_Tutorials/source/pages/guides/submit_data_to_osdr.md

 **10. Log in to BDME.**

-Use your NASA guest account to [login to BDME](https://osdr.nasa.gov/bio/submission-sso-login.html) as shown below:
+Use your Login.gov account to [login to BDME](https://science.nasa.gov/biological-physical/data/osdr/osdr-submission-portal/) as shown below:

 ```{image} ../../_static/images/bdme/BDME_login.png
 :alt: BDME login